 When students register to repeat a course for which a grade was issued and complete the course to earn a grade, the first grade earned will be converted to an "R", and the second grade will be recorded on the permanent transcript regardless of which grade is higher.
 When students withdraw from repeat courses, the "W" designation does not replace the original grade.
 Students may not repeat a course in which they have received a grade of "B-" or better.
 No prerequisite course may be repeated if a more advanced course has been completed with a grade of "C" or better.
 When students have special circumstances, they may petition Faculty Council to repeat an otherwise prohibited course.
-Repeating a course more than once will result in the loss of financial aid for that course.
+Financial aid is not available for courses repeated more than once.